 - £89.99 / €99.95 / $102 / AU$148 as tested

 - Good fit

 The enormous lens measures over 60mm at certain points, giving these an incredibly bold look.
-It would be tempting to predict that sunglasses of this size would only be suitable for larger faces, but the Yates brothers of team Mitchelton-Scott clearly disagree.

 The frames have a sturdy, premium feel and the single-piece lens itself performs brilliantly.
 Coverage and protection are, thanks to their size, fantastic.

 The price is good, but the package only includes one lens tint, which somewhat limits their all-conditions versatility.

 - £64.99 / €95 / $96 / AU$144 as tested

 - Curved and vented lenses